Ba Maw

-Ba Maw (ဘမော်, [ba̰ mɔ̀]; 8 February 1893 – 29 May 1977) was a Burmese lawyer and political leader, active during the interwar and World War II periods.
-Dr. Ba Maw is a descendant of the Mon Dynasty.
-He was the first Burma Premier (1937–1939) and head of State of Burma from 1942 to 1945.
+Ba Maw (ဘမော်, [ba̰ mɔ̀]; 8 February 1893 – 29 May 1977), known honorifically as Dr. Ba Maw, was a Burmese lawyer and politician, active during the interwar period and Second World War.
+He was the first Burma Premier (1937–1939) and head of State of Burma from 1943 to 1945.

 Early life and education

 Ba Maw was born in Maubin.
-He came from a distinguished family of mixed Mon-Burman parentage.
+He came from a distinguished family of mixed Mon-Bamar parentage.
 His father, Shwe Kye was an ethnic Mon from Amherst (now Kyaikkhami) and well-versed in French and English languages.
 Thus Shwe Kye served as a royal diplomat who accompanied Kinwun Mingyi U Kaung in the Burmese diplomatic missions to Europe in the 1870s, and worked as an assistant tutor to Royal tutor Dr. Mark at the last royal palace of the last Burmese monarchy.
 Ba Maw's elder brother, Professor Dr Ba Han (1890–1969), was a lawyer as well as a lexicographer and legal scholar, and served as Attorney General of Burma from 1957– 1958.
+He was brought up as a Christian and later converted to Buddhism to win the favor of Burmese Buddhists.

 After an education at Rangoon College, Ba Maw obtained MA degree from the University of Calcutta in 1917.
 Then he was educated at Cambridge University in England and received a law degree from Gray's Inn where he was called to the bar in 1923.
 He went on to obtain a doctoral degree from the University of Bordeaux, France.
 Ba Maw wrote his doctoral thesis in the French language on aspects of Buddhism in Burma.